4 Money Saving Ideas For Budgeting Newbies

-This idea I got from the couple at Younghouselove.com (who have recently stopped blogging boo, hoo) and it made me laugh at first.
+This idea I got from the couple at Younghouselove.com (who have recently stopped blogging boo, hoo).

-Not going to lie, it’s HARD, but we’re going to try it again.
+Not going to lie, it’s HARD, but we kept trying.

 Think of all the change you’ll save if you skip happy hour, dinners out, dessert, movies, extra gas, etc. Monday – Thursday?

 Online savings accounts are bomb because they charge fewer fees and offer higher interest.

 The key to growing any savings account is making religious contributions and not touching it.

 My grandfather once asked me, “How much money do you save per month?”… I gave him a random figure.
 He asked me again, “No, what percentage of your income do you save per month?”

 I had no answer.